LCAS/CMP9767/src/cmp9767_tutorial/Readme.txt

         got to Plugins/Configuration/Dynamic Reconfigure, find the local costmap to adjust its parameters.
         Find the parameter for inflation_radius in the inflation_layer, change the value from 0.1 to 0.25.

+a saved map for my_world world is saved in maps folder as my_map
+    it has the map of this folder in addition to the red boxes.